opencontainers/runc/config.md

 **`root`** (object, REQUIRED) specifies the container's root filesystem.

 * **`path`** (string, OPTIONAL) Specifies the path to the root filesystem for the container.
 The path is either an absolute path or a relative path to the bundle.
+    Users SHOULD consider using a conventional name, such as `rootfs`.

     On Windows, for Windows Server Containers, this field is REQUIRED.
 For Hyper-V Containers, this field MUST be omitted.